Haarlem During the Second World War

 What efforts were made to protect Haarlem's cultural treasures during the war?

-Despite the widespread destruction, efforts were made throughout the war to protect Haarlem's cultural treasures.
-The staff of the Frans Hals Museum, for example, took great risks to hide the museum's collection of priceless artworks, storing them in secret locations throughout the city to prevent them from falling into Nazi hands (Kuyvenhoven, 2021).
-Similarly, the curators of the Teylers Museum worked tirelessly to safeguard their collections, moving them to underground storage facilities and even burying some items in the museum's gardens.
+Through the war, the precious goods in Haarlem were pursued and experienced widespread destruction but there were some ideas that aimed the use of war to protect the cultural items of Haarlem.
+The staff of the Frans Hals Museum, for instance, took serious risks when they decided to hide the museum's collection of rare and unique artworks, not only storing them in different secret locations throughout the town to avoid falling into Nazi hands (Kuyvenhoven, 2021).
+Besides, the curators of the Teylers Museum devoted themselves to guarding the collections by themselves and also other means like transferring them to the cores and even digging some of the underground near the museum's garden.

 How did Haarlem rebuild and recover in the aftermath of the war?